saurabh-saha/expenseTracker/README.md

-Start
+How to get started ?

-a) install Postgres on the local server, port 5432 and DB name xcnt
+a) You just need a working postgres server.
+This server currently connects to postgres on 127.0.0.1:5432//xcnt (xcnt is the database name)

-b) download the Cachcog Django project, go inside the main folder and run this command to start the server. python3 manage.py runserver
+b) Once you have the postgres server running, go inside the main folder and run this command to start the server. python3 manage.py runserver

 c) then open 127.0.0.1/home